Cloud Risk Posture

-Identify Security, Risk, Compliance, and Productivity gaps in your endpoint strategy.
+Identify Security, Risk, Compliance, and Productivity gaps in your remote work strategy.

 Understand where a breach is likely to occur, the probability it will occur, and how severe it will be.
 Using telemetry and data streams from a number of sources and sensors - the modern CISO can now view risk maps by region, group, organization, or other logical or observed definition.

 Your Microsoft Secure Score is an aspirational value of your User, Data, Device, and Identity Risk provided by Microsoft, in analysis of your Azure Tenant configuration, policies, best practices, and compliance.
 A higher number indicates that more security practices and policies are in place, therefor reducing the security risk for a company.

 Click into the Secure Score on the Remotely dashboard for a break-down of your Secure Score across your organization's Identities, Devices and Apps, as well as other information on Data Compliance.

 Your Exposure Score reflects how vulnerable your organization is to cybersecurity threats — the probability, scope, and severity.
 This composite metric comes from Microsoft and is derived using global / real time sensors and threat analytics.
 While somewhat aspirational = the lower the score, the less vulnerable your organization tends to be to endpoint / cyber incident.
 Nothing is fool proof except effort.

 Endpoint Manager Compliance checks the devices on your network against your Endpoint Manager Baseline to determine if they meet your compliance standards or not.
 An incredible number of companies own Endpoint Manager / Intune and our hope is to enable more successful outcomes.

 In Remotely, you have complete visibility into how many devices on your network are compliant — and how many aren't (by group / location / etc)

 Microsoft Office is foundational for most organizations.
 Stop overpaying for licenses you don't need, or underusing licenses you're already paying for.